The 13 Most Beautiful Villages in the French Countryside

 • 2019 winner

 Often likened to Ireland, the wild Cotentin Peninsula is marked by wind-swept moors tumbling over rocky cliffs into the English Channel.
-It’s here where this coastal fishing village welcomes sailors to its yacht marina, one of the largest in Normandy.
-The village of 2,000 people is also known for its oyster production and 17th-century towers that are part of the UNESCO-listed fortifications of Vauban, Louis XIV’s military engineer.
-You can reach Tatihou Island just offshore on foot at low tide across the oyster beds.
+This coastal fishing village welcomes sailors to its yacht marina, one of the largest in Normandy.
+The village of under 2,000 people is also known for its oyster production and 17th-century towers that are part of the UNESCO-listed fortifications of Vauban, Louis XIV’s military engineer.
+You can reach Tatihou Island just offshore on foot during low tide across the oyster beds.

 The eastern French village of Hunspach has both French and German influence.